redhat-cop/cloud.aws_ops/roles/moving_objects_between_buckets/README.md

 A role to move objects from one S3 Bucket to another.
 Objects have two options: all objects can be transferred or specific objects are transferred through key prefix.
+If the source bucket is empty, the user has two options: source bucket is deleted or source bucket is kept as an empty bucket.

 Requirements
 ------------